xy-derrick/alam_form_filling_agent_v2/README.md

 ## Notes
 - Uploads are stored in `./data/uploads`.
 - The agent does not submit the form.
 Review the filled browser window and submit manually.
-- If scanned PDFs are slow, reduce DPI in `app/services/ocr.py`.